mohamadHarith/go-then/README.md

 # go-then

-Inspired by Javascript's [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), go-then is a library that attempts to allow non-blocking execution of codes.
+Inspired by Javascript's [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), go-then is a library that attempts to allow non-blocking execution of codes using goroutines, channels and wait groups.

 Sample Javascript Promise